 Amsterdam Tourist Ferry: Exploring the City by Water

-What is the Amsterdam Tourist Ferry?
+What are the features of the Amsterdam Tourist Ferry?

 Routes and Stops